by Arnie Schoenberg

 length of a codon (3 base pairs)

-diameter of DNA helix, size of a base
+diameter of DNA helix, size of a base (changes in bases cause mutations, human variation, and can be used to establish a molecular clock)

 Notice that most of the larger ranges are relevant for hominid evolution and primate behavior, the medium sizes are used in osteology and to compare human and hominid variation.
 The smaller sizes can describe human variation and genetics.
 Refer back to this chart as we cover those relevant sections.